julien-amar/hacking-journey/0x0B - x86 vs x64/README.md

 # x86 vs x64

-For this study we will study how a C program is compiled (using gcc 9.3.0), and what are the main difference between those two infrastructure.
+We will study how a C program is compiled (using gcc 9.3.0), and what are the main difference between those two infrastructures.

 We do use the following compilation flags: `-O0 -ggdb3 --std=c99 -Wall -Wextra -pedantic`